 You set aside up to 30 units that reviewers will receive for free in return for an honest review.
-You will receive very thorough, honest reviews about your product, which add credibility for your product and can help persuade other products.
-(But note that Amazon cannot guarantee a positive review and will not remove a review unless it violates their terms of service).
+You will receive very thorough, honest reviews about your product, which add credibility to your product and can help persuade other customers to purchase.
+(Note that Amazon cannot guarantee a positive review and will not remove a review unless it violates their terms of service).

-Currently, the Vine program is open to brand registered sellers and free to enroll in.
+Currently, the Vine program is open to brand registered sellers and costs \$200 to enroll.
 Once you enroll, Amazon's trusted Vine reviewers can request your product.
 Once they receive your product, you should expect a review within a couple of weeks.
 (On average reviews are posted 22 days after requesting, according to Amazon.